-5.126 The preservation of urban green spaces is a fundamental part of all local planning policy.
-St. Albans District Council carried out a survey and prepared a Technical

-Report in 2016.
+- 5.126 The preservation of urban green spaces is a fundamental part of all local planning policy.
+St. Albans District Council carried out a survey and prepared a Technical Report in 2016.
 This Plan has incorporated the findings of the Technical Report and has added four areas which are also considered critical to the local community.
-These areas are:-

-- a) Slimmons Drive this is a area of 0.187HA surrounded by Slimmons Drive, Marten Gate & Furse Avenue.
+These areas are: - a) Slimmons Drive this is a area of 0.187HA surrounded by Slimmons Drive, Marten Gate & Furse Avenue.
 The land is owned by SADC and leased to the Scouting Movement who hold weekly meetings for all age groups.
 It contains a number of mature trees. - b) Spencer Meadow this is an area of 2.057HA located on the border of Sandridge village.
 This is a critical open sports area serving both the village and local Marshalswick & Jersey Farm communities.
-In addition to the sports facilities, this area has retained some ancient hedgerows with associated wildlife. - c) Coleman Green this is an area of 1.82HA on either side of the minor road through Coleman Green and immediately adjacent to the Parish boundary.
-It has been designated by the Herts & Middlesex Wildlife Trust as a site of interest.
-It is also the site of the Bunyan chimney, a site of local historic interest. - d) Jersey Lane Jersey Farm Open Space link Jersey Lane is designated as a Green Corridor within the Technical Report.
+In addition to the sports facilities, this area has retained some ancient hedgerows with associated wildlife. - c) Jersey Lane Jersey Farm Open Space link Jersey Lane is designated as a Green Corridor within the Technical Report.
 This links Jersey Lane with the Jersey Farm Open Space.
 This provides a safe and convenient route between two important spaces within Jersey Farm.